Quakers Hill: 20th Century

-Postal services began in 1907 and the first post office was built in 1915.
-A school opened in the Presbyterian church hall in what is now Marayong in 1911 and Quakers Hill Public School took its first students in 1912.
-During the 1920s, the population grew dramatically, a number of shops opened in the area around the station and a public hall, the Empire Theatre, opened in 1925, screening movies and hosting dances.
-The village became a centre for the surrounding farms.
+Postal services commenced in 1907, and a purpose-built post office opened in 1915.
+A school began operating in 1911 in the Presbyterian church hall at what is now Marayong, and Quakers Hill Public School enrolled its first students in 1912.
+During the 1920s, population growth accelerated.
+Shops were established in the vicinity of the railway station, and the Empire Theatre, opened in 1925, functioned as both a cinema and a venue for dances and community events.
+The village served as a service centre for surrounding farms.